 Best Decking From Consumer Reports' Tests

-But when it comes to picking a material, play the long game.
+However, when it comes to picking a material, play the long game.
 Rather than making a choice based on short-term availability, consider performance, longevity, and maintenance.

 How CR Tests Decking